wp-plugins/photo-gallery/readme.txt

 *   Audio track playback possibility with the image slideshow
 *   Possibility of adding Watermarks/Advertisements for each individual image
 *   Direct Image download and original image display capabilities
-*   Commenting possibility with Captcha protection possibility (commercial version)
-*   Comment-managing possibility to avoid spamming (Unpublish/Delete) (commercial version)
-*   Social sharing possibility (Facebook, Google+, Twitter) (commercial version)
-*   Dynamic Photo Gallery Tag Cloud widget  with image tag cloud and text tag cloud options(commercial version)
 *   WordPress Tag cloud hosted widget
-*   Photo Gallery Slideshow widget (15 effects with commercial version)
+*   Photo Gallery Slideshow widget
 *   Photo Gallery Widget for displaying albums and galleries as widgets

+Upgrade to [WordPress Photo Gallery Pro](http://web-dorado.com/products/wordpress-photo-gallery-plugin.html) to add features:

+*   Masonry View.
+*   Blog Style View.
+*   Slideshow/Lightbox 15 effects.
+*   Editable themes.
+*   Commenting possibility with Captcha protection possibility.
+*   Comment-managing possibility to avoid spamming (Unpublish/Delete).
+*   Social sharing possibility (Facebook, Google+, Twitter).
+*   Dynamic Photo Gallery Tag Cloud widget  with image tag cloud and text tag cloud options.

 ### Supported languages

  *If you need language of Photo Gallery which is not included in this list, please contact us and we will do the translation of Photo Gallery within 3 days.
 If you find some mistakes in the translation of Photo Gallery, please contact  us and we will correct it within 3 days.*